tweekhub/confluence-spaces-tool/.github/ISSUE_TEMPLATE/1-feature_requests.md

 ---
 name: Feature Requests
-about: Suggest an enhancement or new feature for the Confluence Migration Tool
+about: Suggest an enhancement or new feature for the Confluence SpacesTool
 ---

 <!-- Please only use this template for submitting feature requests -->